POWER8: Specifications

 It has a larger issue queue with 4×16 entries, improved branch predictors and can handle twice as many cache misses.
-Each core is eight-way hardware multithreaded and can be dynamically and automatically partitioned to have either one, two, four or all eight threads active.
+Each core is eight-way hardware multi-threaded and can be dynamically and automatically partitioned to have either one, two, four or all eight threads active.
 POWER8 also added support for hardware transactional memory.
 IBM estimates that each core is 1.6 times as fast as the POWER7 in single-threaded operations.

 A POWER8 processor is a 6- or 12-chiplet design with variants of either 4, 6, 8, 10 or 12 activated chiplets, in which one chiplet consists of one processing core, 512 KB of SRAM L2 cache on a 64-byte wide bus (which is twice as wide as on its predecessor), and 8 MB of L3 eDRAM cache per chiplet shareable among all chiplets.
-Thus, a six-chiplet processor would have 48 MB of L3 eDRAM cache, while a 12-chiplet processor would have a total of 96 MB of L3 eDRAM cache.
+Thus, a 6-chiplet processor would have 48 MB of L3 eDRAM cache, while a 12-chiplet processor would have a total of 96 MB of L3 eDRAM cache.
 The chip can also utilize an up to 128 MB of off-chip eDRAM L4 cache using Centaur companion chips.
 The on-chip memory controllers can handle 1 TB of RAM and 230 GB/s sustained memory bandwidth.
 The on-board PCI Express controllers can handle 48 GB/s of I/O to other parts of the system.
 The cores are designed to operate at clock rates between 2.5 and 5 GHz.

 The six-core chips are mounted in pairs on dual-chip modules (DCM) in IBM's scale out servers.
 In most configurations not all cores are active, resulting in a variety of configurations where the actual core count differs.
 The 12-core version is used in the high-end E880 and E880C models.

 IBM's single-chip POWER8 module is called Turismo and the dual-chip variant is called Murano.
 PowerCore's modified version is called CP1.